Music Education Department

 How much student teaching is required and when does it occur in the curriculum?

-What opportunities exist for observation and laboratory teaching experiences prior to formal student teaching?
+What opportunities exist for observation and laboratory teaching experiences prior to

 How does the curriculum prepare students to obtain licensure to teach K-12 music classes?